Clio Logo

-One of the first, luxury, high-rise apartments built in Chicago, notably in its Streeterville Neighborhood located north of downtown.
+Built in 1920 as one of the first, luxury, high-rise apartments built in Chicago.
+The building sits in the Streeterville Neighborhood located north of downtown.
 Its existence stands as a monument to Chicago's decades-long transformation from a swampy area to a bustling center of commerce.
-The area is built on a landfill (1880s) that pushed back Lake Michigan, and then a bridge built in 1920 that connected its now tourist-heavy Michigan Ave to the city's north side.
-The Neuville, with its 10-room-apartments and hotel amenities, catered to the wealthy when the upper class finally accepted luxury apartments as a status symbol.
+The area is built on a landfill (1880s) that pushed back Lake Michigan, and then a bridge built in 1920 that connected its now tourist-heavy Michigan Ave to Chicago's "North Side."
+The Neuville, with its ten-room-apartments and hotel amenities, catered to the wealthy, demonstrating a new movement of the upper class seeking multi-dwelling residences; builders catered to the wealthy by designing luxury apartments as a status symbol.

 The Neuville, Built in 1920.
 A luxury Hotel-style luxury apartment complex.